SoloNoah/SoloNoah/README.md

   * I'm aiming at a future full stack dev position so I've been working on HTML, CSS and Javascript to have a good starting base.
   * Going to shift focus soon to ReactJS for my degree's final project.
   * Improving python skills to improve SmartScript's results.
   * Getting more involved in _**open source**_ projects.
 So far, I contriubuted to sevral repositories by opening issues and to others by reviewing and adding my own PRs.
-But I would like to find a bigger project to be part of consistently.
+But I would like be a part of a bigger project consistently.

  📫 Talk to me:
   * [Linkedin](https://www.linkedin.com/in/noah-solomon-b40573135/)